RiccardoGM/ImmuneResponseCOVID19/README.md

 Results visualization:

 * Notebook: _ResultsVisualization.ipynb_
-* Description: this notebook provides visualizations and interprets the results saved in the _Results_ directory.
+* Description: this notebook provides visualizations for the results saved in the _Results_ directory.

 Descriptive statistics analysis: